 So you have a medical condition and you live in a medical marijuana state.
-Your condition is one that is recognized by your state medical marijuana authority and you get a medical card so you can legally be treated with cannabis.
-You feel better and go to work and then you’re fired, for using marijuana!
+Your condition is one that is recognized by your state medical marijuana authority and you get a medical card, so you can legally be treated with cannabis.
+You feel better, go to work and then you’re fired for using marijuana!
 What’s with that?

-Well, your employer has a rule that no employee can use illegal drugs while at work or even away from work.
+Well, your employer has a rule that no employee can use illegal drugs, while at work or even away from work.
 So what you say, my use is legal and it helps me.
-Too bad, it’s still illegal under the United States Controlled Substances Act and that’s all it takes for your employer to terminate you under its drug free, zero tolerance policy policy.
+Too bad, it’s still illegal under the United States Controlled Substances Act and that’s all it takes for your employer to terminate you under its drug-free, zero tolerance policy.

 What’s the deal here?
 Well, certain other legal drugs and alcohol can be prohibited from use by an employee if they might affect his or her work performance or if due to the nature of their position might pose a danger to themselves or others.
-Thus, drivers can’t drive under the influence of alcohol and benzos and certain anti-seizure drugs even if legal for treatment of certain ailments are not to be used by truck drivers, pilots , heavy equipment operators and others.
+Thus, drivers can’t drive under the influence of alcohol, benzos or certain anti-seizure drugs, even if legal for treatment of certain ailments.
+These are not to be used by truck drivers, pilots , heavy equipment operators and others.
 If you’re in one of those jobs and are prescribed one of these medications, you might need to be re-assigned or retrained.
 Same is true apparently for medical use of marijuana.

 Even though state statutes generally exempt employees from workplace rules that prohibit the use of marijuana, case law is suggesting otherwise stating that employers can discipline employees for using marijuana on the job, based on federal restrictions or specific work rules.
 A bigger question is whether an employer can discipline a worker for off hours use of medical and even recreational cannabis.
 The states are split in this regard, some saying that an employee is protected if using cannabis off hours pursuant to valid sate authority, while others, uphold zero tolerance drug use policies notwithstanding legality under state law.